Zarifa Aliyeva

-She was the wife of third President of Azerbaijan Heydar Aliyev and the mother of the fourth President of Azerbaijan, Ilham Aliyev.
+She was the wife of third President of Azerbaijan, Heydar Aliyev, and the mother of the fourth President of Azerbaijan, Ilham Aliyev.

 Biography

-Zarifa Aziz gizi Aliyeva was born in Shahtakhkty village, Sharur, in 1923.
+Zarifa Aziz was born in Shahtakhkty village, Sharur to ethnic Azerbaijani parents in 1924.
 Her father was Aziz Aliyev, People's Commissar of Public Health Services of the Azerbaijan SSR and later the first secretary of the Communist party's oblast committee of Dagestan.
 In 1948, she married Heydar Aliyev.
 On October 12, 1955, their daughter Sevil was born, and on December 24, 1961, their son Ilham was born.
 In 1982, she lived in Moscow with her family.

 Much of Aliyeva's working life was spent at the Azerbaijan State Institute of Advanced Medical Studies.
 She devised and introduced new methods for treatment of ocular diseases.
 She was the author of 14 monographs, hundreds of research papers, and 12 rationalization proposals.

 Death and legacy

-In 1985, she died of cancer and was buried in Moscow.
+In 1985, she died of cancer and was buried in the Novodevichy Cemetery, Moscow.
 Later, in 1994, her remains were reburied in the Alley of Honor, Baku.

 Postage stamps dedicated to Zarifa Aliyeva were released in 2003, 2008 and 2013.